wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 And the prisoners that fell into the hands of the king, were about seven hundred.

-26 Nevertheless, in a letter which Stephen sent to Henry, the chief captain of the army of the north, he gave great honor unto the captains who fought under him that day.
+26 Nevertheless, in a letter which Stephen sent to Henry,* the chief captain of the army of the north, he gave great honor unto the captains who fought under him that day.

+* Maj.
+Gen. Dearborn.

 27 And the names of the valiant men, who distinguished themselves in the battle, were Wadsworth, Van Rensselaer, Scott, Chrystie, Fenwick, Fink, Gibson, and many other brave men of war.

-CHAP- XI.
+CHAP.
+XI.

 Gen. Smyth, succeeds Gen. Van Rensselaer--his attempt to cross the Niagara, and failure--causes.